-Recommendation: If no person whose substantial interests are affected by the proposed agency action files a protest within 21 days of the issuance of the order, the Commission's decision should become final and effective upon issuance of a Consummating Order.
-This docket should remain open in order for VCI to complete the required refund of excess E911 overcharges and verify the transition of VCI customers to AT&T after which time; this docket should be closed administratively.
-(Tan, Casey, Mann)
+If no person whose substantial interests are affected by the proposed agency action files a protest within 21 days of the issuance of the order, this Order shall become final and effective upon issuance of a Consummating Order.
+This docket shall remain open in order for VCI to complete the determined refund of excess E911 overcharges and verify the transition of VCI customers to AT&T after which time, this docket shall be closed administratively.